-You will experience the excitment of singing close harmony, the absolute thrill of performing, the joy of forming close friendships where everybody knows your name, and the fulfillment of giving back to your community.
+New friendships, networking, perform at shows, serve your community, business opportunities, competition, sing for better health.
+You will experience the excitement of singing close harmony, absolute thrill of performing, joy of forming close friendships, and the fulfillment of giving to your community.

-You probably have a lot of questions that need to be answered before you take that first step into our barbershop world.
-Well, here are the answers to most of them, and if you have others, please contact our membership chairman, Aaron Watts, and let us know what other information we can provide.
+You may have questions before you decide to take that first step into our barbershop world.
+Here are the answers to many of them.
+If you have others, please contact our membership chairman, Aaron Watts, and let us know what other information we can provide.

 Click here to email Aaron or call him at 703-731-2764.

 When we cannot get together physically, the Fairfax Jubil-Aires get together on the internet via conference call.

 YOU CAN JOIN OUR VIRTUAL REHEARSALS ON ZOOM ON WEDNESDAY EVENINGS AT 7 PM.
 JUST SEND AN EMAIL TO [email protected] AND GIVE US YOUR NAME AND PHONE NUMBER.
 YOU WILL BE CONTACTED TO ARRANGE FOR AN INVITATION TO AN UPCOMING ZOOM MEETING.

 We also produce singing videos: